linode/docs/docs/guides/tools-reference/tools/how-to-use-choose-command/index.md

 39 4 29 15
 {{< /output >}}

-`choose` also gives you a flag — `-o` — to define the output delimiter, which is used in the next example to make the output easier to read:
+`choose` also includes the `-o` flag to define the output delimiter, which is used in the next example to make the output easier to read:

     cat example-text.csv | choose -f ',' -o '\t\t' 0 5